cnslab-network-security/homework2/README.md

 ## Introduction
 In this project, you will construct several attacks against a web application.
 You will specifically be attacking **Bitbar**, a Node.js webapp that lets users manage Bitbars, a new ultra-safe cryptocurrency.
 Each user is given 100 Bitbars when they register for the site.
 They can transfer Bitbars to other users using the web interface, as well as create and view other user profiles.

 You have been given the source code for the Bitbar application.
 Real attackers generally do not have access to the source of a target website, but the source may make finding the vulnerabilities a bit easier.
 Bitbar is powered by a collection of Node packages, including the Express.js web application framework, a SQLite database, and EJS for HTML templating.
-The list of resources in the next section includes links for more information on these packages as well as other information that you can use as a reference.
+At the end of this document, you can find the links for more information on these packages as well as other information that you can use as a reference.

 ## Setup Instructions